Pachuco

 Pachuco culture is associated with the zoot suit and the idea of making flamboyant appearances in public.

 Pachucos are male members of a counterculture that emerged in El Paso, Texas, in the late 1930s.
 Pachucos are associated with zoot suit fashion, jump blues, jazz and swing music, a distinct dialect known as caló, and self-empowerment in rejecting assimilation into Anglo-American society.
 The pachuco counterculture flourished among Chicano boys and men in the 1940s as a symbol of rebellion, especially in Los Angeles.
 It spread to women who became known as pachucas and were perceived as unruly, masculine, and un-American.

 Some pachucos adopted strong attitudes of social defiance, engaging in behavior seen as deviant by white/Anglo-American society, such as marijuana smoking, gang activity, and a turbulent night life.
-Although concentrated among a relatively small group of Mexican Americans, the pachuco counterculture became iconic among Chicanos and a predecessor for the cholo subculture which emerged among Chicano youth in the 1980s.
+Although concentrated among a relatively small group of Mexican Americans, the pachuco counterculture became iconic among Chicanos and a predecessor of the cholo subculture that emerged among Chicano youth in the 1980s.

 Pachucos subculture began from the influence of African American Hepcat subculture.
 It may have some roots in Pachuca, Hidalgo, Mexico, where loose-fitting clothing was popular among men.
 It later spread throughout the Southwest into Los Angeles, where it developed further.
 In the border areas of California and Texas, a distinct youth culture known as pachuquismo developed in the 1940s and has been credited as an influence to Chicanismo.
 In LA, Chicano zoot suiters developed their own cultural identity, "with their hair done in big pompadours, and 'draped' in tailor-made suits ...
 They spoke caló, their own language, a cool jive of half-English, half-Spanish rhythms ...
 Out of the zoot-suiter experience came lowrider cars and culture, clothes, music, tag names, and, again, its own graffiti language."

-Pachucos were perceived as alien to both Mexican and Anglo-American culture–a distinctly Chicano figure.
-In Mexico, the pachuco was understood "as a caricature of the American", while in the United States he was perceived as so-called "proof of Mexican degeneracy."
+Pachucos were perceived as alien to both Mexican and Anglo-American culture—distinctly Chicano figures.
+In Mexico, the pachuco was understood "as a caricature of the American", while in the U.S. he was perceived as "proof of Mexican degeneracy."
 Mexican critics such as Octavio Paz denounced the pachuco as a man who had "lost his whole inheritance: language, religion, customs, belief."
 In response, Chicanos heavily criticized Paz and embraced the oppositional position of the pachuco as an embodied representation of resistance to Anglo-American cultural hegemony.
 To Chicanos, the pachuco had acquired and emanated self-empowerment and agency through a "stylized power" of rebellious resistance and spectacular excess.